fbpx

 Caroline Rance, Climate and Energy Campaigner

 Caroline joined in 2017 from Stop Climate Chaos Scotland where she was Campaigns Manager.
 She spent several years working on improving Scotland’s Climate Change Act, lead on our work on COVID-19 recovery, co-ordinating the Just and Green Recovery Scotland civil society coalition.
-She is now Oil & Gas Campaign Lead and her role spans from policy development and political advocacy, to working with activists and local groups.
-Caroline is on parental leave. @carorance
+She is now Oil & Gas Campaign Lead and her role spans from policy development and political advocacy, to working with activists and local groups. @carorance

 Catrina Randall, Young Friends of the Earth Scotland Network Co-ordinator